bioFAM/prismo/docs/modeldescription.md

 (modeldescription)=
-# The PRISMO model
+# The MOFA-FLEX model

-PRISMO aims to be a general framework for factor analysis of multi-omics data.
+MOFA-FLEX aims to be a general framework for factor analysis of multi-omics data.
 It contains features of MOFA{cite:p}`pmid29925568,pmid32393329`, MEFISTO{cite:p}`pmid35027765`, MuVI{cite:p}`pmlr-v206-qoku23a`, nonnegative matrix factorization, and NSF{cite:p}`pmid36587187`.
 It allows users to flexibly combine features from all aforementioned methods.
-PRISMO is a probabilistic Bayesian model and uses approximate variational inference{cite:p}`1601.00670v9,JMLR:v18:16-107,pmlr-v33-ranganath14,1301.1299v1,1610.05735v1,JMLR:v20:18-403` to flexibly handle large datasets and specifics of different data modalities.
+MOFA-FLEX is a probabilistic Bayesian model and uses approximate variational inference{cite:p}`1601.00670v9,JMLR:v18:16-107,pmlr-v33-ranganath14,1301.1299v1,1610.05735v1,JMLR:v20:18-403` to flexibly handle large datasets and specifics of different data modalities.

-In PRISMO we follow MOFA's terminology and refer to data modalities (groups of distinct features) as views and to batches of observations as groups.
+In MOFA-FLEX we follow MOFA's terminology and refer to data modalities (groups of distinct features) as views and to batches of observations as groups.
 Given a view $m$ and a group $g$ with $N_g$ observations and $D_m$ features and a user-defined parameter $K \in \mathbb{N}$, we decompose the observation matrix $\mat{Y}^{mg} \in \mathbb{R}^{N_g \times D_m}$ into a product of a factor matrix $\mat{Z}^{(g)} \in \mathbb{R}^{N_g \times K}$ and a weight matrix $\mat{W}^{(m)} \in \mathbb{R}^{K \times D_m}$, such that $\mat{Y}^{(m,g)} \approx \mat{Z}^{(g)} \mat{W}^{(m)}$.

 ## Choosing priors

-As a Bayesian model, PRISMO has prior and posterior distributions for each model parameter.
+As a Bayesian model, MOFA-FLEX has prior and posterior distributions for each model parameter.
 The posterior family can currently not be influenced by the user, and parameters of the posterior are optimized during model training.
 However, the prior can be selected by the user, and the choice of prior distribution can drastically affect the results.
-PRISMO offers several prior options for both weights and factors, where each entry of the respective matrix is sampled independently:
+MOFA-FLEX offers several prior options for both weights and factors, where each entry of the respective matrix is sampled independently:

 - Normal: The standard Normal distribution $\Normal{0}{1}$.